RipMeApp3/ripme/README.md

 RipMe is an album downloader (or "ripper") for various websites.
 This is a cross-platform tool that runs on *your* computer.
 Works on Windows, Linux, and Mac.

+RipMe3 is a fork of the original RipMe and RipMe2 programs, with fixes and significant new power, enabling the new companion app [LocalGal](https://github.com/iqqu/localgal).
+RipMe3 is currently in preview release status, and this readme largely reflects the status of the original RipMe.
+When RipMe3 is ready for full release, this readme will be preserved for posterity and a new one will be written.

 ![Screenshot](https://i.imgur.com/UCQNjeg.png)

 ## Download